getsentry/sentry/docs/quickstart/nginx.rst

 Nginx provides a very powerful platform for running in front of Sentry as it gives us features like rate limiting.

-Below is a sample configuration for Nginx:
+Below is a sample configuration for Nginx, which includes the RealIP module:

 ::